Can You Add a Spouse to an Existing Reverse Mortgage?

 Hello Ray,

-HUD determined the benefits on your reverse mortgage based on the age you gave them for you as the youngest borrower on loan, and a benefit or loan amount was calculated as such.
-If your wife was included as an eligible non-borrowing spouse, then she too can stay in the home for life and does not have to be added to the loan; you need to add her to the title, which you can do at any time.
+• If your wife was listed as an eligible non-borrowing spouse when the loan was originated, she can stay in the home for life and does not need to be added to the loan.
+However, she should be added to the title, which you can do at any time.